-Contracted researcher at the Cavanilles Institute of Biodiversity and Evolutionary Biology of the University of Valencia (Spain).
+Professor of Zoology at the University of Valencia and researcher at the Cavanilles Institute of Biodiversity and Evolutionary Biology of the University of Valencia (Spain).
 PhD in Ethology.
 He studies the evolution of ageing and animal communication, and the role of ecology in sexual selection and sexual conflict.
-He also teaches the Biology Degree and the Master’s Degree in Biodiversity and Evolution of the University of Valencia.

 Embracing an evolutionary perspective thus helps to explain why men and women react differently to certain infectious diseases and to understand (and combat) the strategies of viruses in their relentless evolutionary race to infect and spread among us.